Category Archives: MICROSOFT

 · Reduce the perception of poor Windows App Store becoming a bug triage location.

 Problem Statement – The Windows App shell/SDK (tech stack) was still in early development, causing Apps to crash, which wasn’t necessarily the developer’s fault.
-App crashes were hard to test in the production world, driving customers to write public feedback through ratings and reviews.
+App crashes were hard to test in the production world since Windows was in private beta mode, thus driving customers to write public feedback through ratings and reviews.

 Business Partnership

-Due to the number of images and time I could spend on the application, I orchestrated an advertising partnership with dreamstime.com, where I had full access to their entire illustration library.
-In exchange, I gave them splash screen advertising throughout each game transition.
-This was a significant business deal and a win/win for both parties.
+Due to the number of images and time I could spend on the application, I orchestrated an advertising partnership with dreamstime.com.
+In exchange, I had full access to their entire illustration library.
+I also gave them splash screen advertising throughout each game transition.
+This was a significant business deal and a win-win for both parties.

 Taking Initiative